cyberboy666/r_e_c_u_r/documentation/beta_access_notes_and_limitations_of_v2.md

 ## c_o_n_j_u_r + c_a_p_t_u_r

-running live input through a processing shader is an exciting possibility once you have live input and processing shaders already. this also is responsible for aprox half my time/stress while at SC !
+running live input through a 1-input shader is an exciting possibility once you have live input and 1-input shaders already. this also is responsible for aprox half my time/stress while at SC !

 to process the captur input with a glsl-shader it needs to be read from openframeworks using ofxRPiCameraGrabber addon rather than the piCapture python package. for all other sampling / previewing uses ~~i recommend using the python (default) option ,~~ both options seem to work - not sure if one is better than other... (even if you are in openframeworks-backend mode, you can still capture/sample as before, and process these samples etc)

-- to truely process live input you need to switch the USE_OF_CAPTURE to on, (and make sure VIDEO_BACKEND is openframeworks ) , ~~depending on the capture state before this you might also need a soft reset (RESTART_PROGRAM in OTHER )~~ <-- this should be fixed. , now when you start capture preview it should be running through openframeworks ! any processing  shaders run now will effect this input !
+- to truely process live input you need to switch the USE_OF_CAPTURE to on, (and make sure VIDEO_BACKEND is openframeworks ) , ~~depending on the capture state before this you might also need a soft reset (RESTART_PROGRAM in OTHER )~~ <-- this should be fixed. , now when you start capture preview it should be running through openframeworks ! any 1-input  shaders run now will effect this input !

 - ~~if you are using piCaptureSd1 this will probably only work on composite output, and even there it may have some weird artifacts (like a glitchy line down the right side of screen) , i am working on getting some of those optimized settings into the openframeworks addon which should improve this.~~ piCaptureSd1 + openframeworks is working smoothly together now !